colinmorris/colinmorris.github.com/_posts/2021-04-11-ironic-not.md

 headtitle: 'The rise of ironic "not"'
 tags: [linguistics]
 custom_css: "not"
+excerpt: 'Analysing the origins and meaning of an increasingly popular slang construction involving "not".'
 ---

 Here's the top comment on [a recent Instagram post](https://www.instagram.com/p/CLX1sI5ALi8/) by Britney Spears: